huggingface/transformers/docs/source/benchmarks.rst

   Hereby, `inference` is defined by a single forward pass, and `training` is defined by a single forward pass and backward pass.

-The benchmark classes :obj:`PyTorchBenchmark` and :obj:`TensorflowBenchmark` expect an object of type :obj:`PyTorchBenchmarkArguments` and :obj:`TensorflowBenchmarkArguments`, respectively, for instantiation. :obj:`PyTorchBenchmarkArguments` and :obj:`TensorflowBenchmarkArguments` are data classes and contain all relevant configurations for their corresponding benchmark class.
+The benchmark classes :class:`~transformers.PyTorchBenchmark` and :class:`~transformers.TensorFlowBenchmark` expect an object of type :class:`~transformers.PyTorchBenchmarkArguments` and :class:`~transformers.TensorFlowBenchmarkArguments`, respectively, for instantiation. :class:`~transformers.PyTorchBenchmarkArguments` and :class:`~transformers.TensorFlowBenchmarkArguments` are data classes and contain all relevant configurations for their corresponding benchmark class.
 In the following example, it is shown how a BERT model of type `bert-base-cased` can be benchmarked.

 .. code-block::